RobTillaart/I2C_LCD/README.md

 #### Create your own characters

 A charmap consists of an array of 8 bytes with values 0..31 (5 bits).
-There are 8 slots to place a special character, indec 0..7.
+There are 8 slots to place a special character, index 0..7.

 - **void createChar(uint8_t index, uint8_t \* charmap)**
 - **size_t special(uint8_t index)** to print the special char.

 index = 0..7,  charmap = 8 bytes (0..31)